 (4) An election contemplated in subsection (2) must be by secret ballot by members of the provincial house concerned in the same meeting where the nominations take place.

-(5) Each provincial house must designate elect one of the members elected as contemplated in subsection (2) as leader of the elected members.
+(5) Each provincial house must elect one of the members as contemplated in subsection (2) as leader of the elected members.

 (6) A Premier must submit to the Minister, in respect of every person elected and designated, such person’s—